 In 2021, Visit Visalia embarked on an initiative to transform the Visit Visalia office into a Certified Autism Center.
 This project inspired a citywide initiative that designated Visalia as the first Certified Autism Destination in the country.

 The central California city, situated at the base of the Sierra Nevada Mountains, is the gateway to Sequoia and Kings Canyon national parks.
 It is an agricultural power-house with abounding crops including almonds, grapes, and Valencia oranges.
-The suburb is also the county seat for Tulare County and offers a fast-growing hospitality scene and a pedestrian-friendly downtown area, says Suzanna Bianco, tourism marketing director for Visit Visalia.
+The suburb is also the county seat for Tulare County and offers a fast-growing hospitality scene and a pedestrian-friendly downtown area, says Suzanne Bianco, tourism marketing director for Visit Visalia.

 The designation as an autism destination was the result of working with the International Board of Credentialing and Continuing Education Standards (IBCCES) to develop a program of training to teach staff at restaurants, hotels, attractions, and venues across the city about what autism is and how to better accommodate the needs of autistic visitors.
 The IBCCES determines each certification through on-site reviews of each property and the training of staff.